 All PhD students participate in the departmental teaching program, an important component of the student’s professional training.
 The two semester requirement as teaching assistant is usually satisfied during the first year.

 Graduate students become affiliated with a research advisor normally at the end of their first semester.
 An orientation program helps students select their advisors by acquainting them with the department faculty and their current and projected research activities.
+Students will then participate in lab rotations in at least two selected research groups indicated by the student.
 Every effort is made to match students with their first choice for advisor, although balance among research groups and funding circumstances are also taken into account.
 The research advisor becomes the student’s principal mentor regarding course selection, preparation for examinations, conduct of research, composition of the thesis, and professional placement.
 The student’s major activity toward the PhD degree is his or her original research under the supervision of the research advisor, culminating in the presentation and defense of the doctoral dissertation (thesis).

 The progress of each PhD student toward the fulfillment of degree requirements is followed by a review committee, as well as by the student’s research advisor.
 A review committee of three faculty members is first appointed, in consultation with the research advisor, to conduct the oral examination leading to candidacy.
 The research advisor is not a member of this committee but is normally present at the oral examination.
 The review committee maintains informal contact with the student during the course of the thesis research in order to help the student ensure that satisfactory progress is being made.
 Upon successful completion of the thesis and other graduate requirements, the student presents and defends the thesis research before a final examination committee made up of the review committee plus the research advisor and a faculty member from outside the Department of Chemistry.

 Students in their first and second year are required to enroll in CHEM 605: Colloquium.
 Students attend our department seminar series to be exposed to a variety of specialties and projects in the field of Chemistry.